YR72dpi/SecuredWhisker/README.md

 ## ⚠ Warning ⚠

-__RSA private key__: The RSA private key is stored in your browser.
+The __RSA private key is stored in your browser__.
 If you clean up “Cookies and site data”, this key, which is used to decrypt messages, will be lost.

-__Message database__: this is a redis database without persistence, it's mean that if you stop the server or docker container, all messages will be lost.

 ## Features 📜